Christmas Meta Ads Campaign:

 Gingerbread Man

-Visual: Sitting inside a lit oven while baking, scrolling on his phone.
+Visual: A gingerbread man cookie sitting inside a lit oven, scrolling on his phone while baking.

-Narrative: The ultimate unbothered attitude.
-He needs a break even while facing being eaten.
+Narrative: He needs a break even while facing his destiny of being eaten.

 Results & Key Learnings